isomerpages/mlaw-acd/_regulated-dealers/registration.md

 #### <a id="Fees and Registering your Place(s) of Business"></a> Fees and Registering your Place(s) of Business

 Regulated dealers must pay an application fee of S$120 to register with the Registrar.
-All payment must be made through [GoBusiness Licensing Portal](https://www.go.gov.sg/gobusiness-login){:target="_blank"}.
+All payment must be made through [GoBusiness Dashboard](https://www.go.gov.sg/gobusiness-login){:target="_blank"}.

 Registration is on an annual basis.
 If the Registrar provides in-principle approval for your application, you must pay a registration fee based on the registration tier and the number of outlets operated:
 <style type="text/css">